siobhanlgorman/knits-and-pieces/README.md

 ![](documentation/screenshots/search-box.png)

 - Profile Icon: On large screens the profile icon is to the right of the search box.
 This contains a dropdown menu which opens when clicked.
 For a user who is not logged in the options in the dropdown are links to the Register page and the Login page.
 For a user who is logged in the dropdown options are Add a Product, My Profile and Logout.
 On smaller screens the profile icon appears centrally to the right of the shopping basket.
+The User profile page can only be accessed by the currently logged in user.

 ![](documentation/screenshots/profile-not-logged.png)